FawadQureshi95/DevOPSAssignments/README.md

 QNO#4Difference b/w Git & Github

 Git is a version control system that lets you manage and keep track of your source code history.
 GitHub is a cloud-based hosting service that lets you manage Git repositories.

+QNo#5 Stages of Git
+Files in a repository go through three stages before being under version control with git:

+Untracked: the file exists, but is not part of git's version control
+Staged: the file has been added to git's version control but changes have not been committed
+Committed: the change has been committed
+Git-status is used to understand what stage the files in a repository are at.